 It wasn’t an earthquake

 It was the first day I experienced symptoms of what would be a long and difficult illness to pin down and heal from.
-It took over two years (and countless lifestyle changes) for me to have the physical strength to endure the rigors of working full time as a writer.
+It took three years (and countless lifestyle changes) for me to have the physical strength to endure the rigors of working full-time as a writer.

-There were some bright spots along the way.
+There were some bright spots along the way, though.

 3. So it is with you